amashamaduwanthi/amashamaduwanthi/README.md

 - 💼 Aspiring **System Engineer** and **Tech Enthusiast**
 🎯 Focused on growing as a **Software Engineer** and **Thought Leader**
 - 📫 How to reach me: **amashamaduwathi123@gmail.com**
 - ⚡ Fun fact: I love solving problems and designing intuitive user interfaces.
+- here you can see my professional portfolio **https://amashamaduwanthi.github.io/personal-portfolio/**

 ---